sultanul-ovi/ML_DL_Notes/README.md

 ## Decision Tree Regression

 Decision Tree Regression uses a decision tree to model the decisions made and to make predictions.
 It is useful for non-linear relationships that are hard to model with other techniques.
+- **When to Use**: Good for complex datasets with non-linear relationships.
+Easy to interpret and understand.
+- **When Not to Use**: Prone to overfitting, especially with noisy data.
+Not suitable for extrapolation beyond the range of the training data.

 #### Implementation
 ```python